dhananjaygr/Userpermissions/UserPermissions/portal.md

 ![](./Images/Instructor.png)

-**Requestors:** For lab requests, requestors can only submit requests.
+**Requestors:** For lab requests, requestor can only submit requests.
 They cannot view or access other portal features such as templates or ODLs.

 ![](./Images/Requestor.png)